Raleigh Is Dope - The New City Of Raleigh Logo

 Raleigh finally has a logo that can be consistently used throughout the city.
 Until now the city has mostly used the Raleigh Seal as an unofficial brand.
 With this new logo, we make our first foray into the land of the branded elite.
 Pinch me.

 Raleigh hired Oklahoma-based consultant Cubic for $83,000 to talk to residents and conduct research about the perception of the city.
 The Assembly, a Raleigh Design Firm, was hired for $143,000 to create the new brand based on Cubic's research.
+The city took deliberate steps to ensure that the finished product was a fitting new identity, and their intentional approach included several iterations and significant research.
 All told this endeavor cost the city $226,000.
-For you locals, this is an amount which roughly equates to about 25,000 Uber rides from downtown Raleigh to Cook Out on Western Boulevard.
+For locals, this amount roughly equates to about 45,000 Cook Out trays.

 Let’s dig in.

 It’s no doubt that this logo is taking a step in the right direction.
 Over the past 10 years Raleigh has grown a tremendous amount.
 The Raleigh metro area has become an urban epicenter where families, businesses, and culture can prosper.
 With this growth was the need for an up to date and urban looking logo.
 The Assembly dropped the old-school garland, updated the oak tree to reflect organic and tech sensibilities, and picked a new trendy font for the city.
 In addition to this logo which will now be used in a variety of ways throughout the city, The Assembly presented two fonts, a Raleigh Mission Statement, and a Vision Statement - all of which were immediately approved by the city council.

 As a member of Raleigh’s startup community, I am excited that the city finally has a consistent visual identity.
 When the logo was first revealed I’ll admit I joined my voice in with the collective grumbling.